eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 The Tonomy ID product will be targeted for EOSIO blockchains.
 As a revenue stream, we see ourselves mainly reaching out to industries or current industry EOSIO chains as a solution for them.

 We also plan to host a solution on at least one of the major EOSIO public chains: EOS, Telos and WAX.
 We hope to get the support of the foundations/communities in launching these.
-We expect these to to be white labelled to some degree, e.g. EOS ID, Telos ID etc for their branding...
-The adoption on a chain basis depends on the support from their community.
-We also plan to support account creation and as this depends on each chain, will need to collaborate further with each ecosystem.
+We expect these to to be white labelled and branded, e.g. EOS ID, Telos ID etc with their chosen branding...
+The adoption per chain depends on the support from their community.
+We also plan to support account creation and as this depends on each chain, and will need to collaborate further with each ecosystem to deliver the correct solution.

-As part of our efforts to increase adoption and get feedback about software, We will additionally target dApps in EOS, Telos and WAX.
+As part of our efforts to increase adoption and get feedback about software, we will additionally target dApps in EOS, Telos and WAX.
 For example, we are already talking with Hypha DAO on Telos about creating an identity solution for them on Telos.
 By talking to dApps we can discuss the specific features that they need for their application.

 #### **What need(s) does your project meet?**